1. How do you approach data preparation?

 10. What is MapReduce?

-Answer : It is a core component, Apache Hadoop Software framework.
+Answer: It is a core component, Apache Hadoop Software framework.

-This data sets with parallel, and distributed algorithm on a cluster, each node of the cluster includes own storage.
+This data sets with a parallel, and distributed algorithm on a cluster, each node of the cluster includes own storage.
 Senior Data Architect Interview Questions

 11. How is big data analysis helpful in increasing business revenue?

-Answer: Big data analysis has become very important for the businesses.
+Answer: Big data analysis has become very important for businesses.
 It helps businesses to differentiate themselves from others and increase the revenue.
 Through predictive analytics, big data analytics provides businesses customized recommendations and suggestions.
 Also, big data analytics enables businesses to launch new products depending on customer needs and preferences.
 These factors make businesses earn more revenue, and thus companies are using big data analytics.
 Companies may encounter a significant increase of 5-20% in revenue by implementing big data analytics.
-Some popular companies those are using big data analytics to increase their revenue is – Walmart, LinkedIn, Facebook, Twitter, Bank of America etc.
+Some popular companies that are using big data analytics to increase their revenue is – Walmart, LinkedIn, Facebook, Twitter, Bank of America, etc.